webcomponents/webcomponents.org/README.md

 ## Quick Start

 1. Install dependencies:

    ```bash
    npm ci
    ```

 2. Run tests:

    ```bash
    npm test
    ```

 3. Start everything in development mode and watch for changes:

    ```bash
    npm run watch:dev
    ```

+4. Visit [`http://localhost:6451/bootstrap-packages`](http://localhost:6451/bootstrap-packages) to bootstrap the database with a default set of elements.

+5. Visit [`http://localhost:5450/catalog`](http://localhost:5450/catalog) and search for "button" to see example elements.

 ## Docker